skrey/yellow-extensions/documentation/english/content.md

 ![Screenshot](content-screenshot.png?raw=true)

-The standard installation of Yellow has two content folders.
+The installation of Yellow has two content folders.
 They are just an example to get you started, change them as you like.
 All content folders are available on your website.
 Every folder has a text file called `page.txt` or with the name of the folder.
 That's the default page for a folder.
-You can add additional text files to a folder.
+You can also add additional text files.

-Basically, the structure you see in the file manager is the website you'll get.
+Basically, what you see in the file manager is the website you'll get.

 Files and folders
 -----------------